- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Those who move to Qatar as single working women will find the elusive work-life balance all the more important to establish.
+Spending all one's time doing business can get lonely.
 Start-up companies that demand long hours and companies that uphold the working days and times of Western countries (and not Qatar) often monopolise their employees' time and commitments.

 Those who deliberately limit the amount of time they spend at work and on email will find opportunities to explore the city and establish relationships outside of it.
 It’s important to make this effort, and there are networks related to professional working women that could be useful in helping to meet other women who aren’t able to develop friendships over coffee mornings.

-For those looking to make connections in the local community or outside the bubble of their living/working conditions, this takes a fair amount of determination, but it can be done.
-The transient nature of the expat community means that those who stay longer than three years – Qatari and non-Qatari – can be wary of the steady stream of inquiries by newcomers, and may be reluctant to make new friends.
+Those looking to make connections in the local community or outside the bubble of their living/working conditions, may find this takes a fair amount of determination, but it can be done.
+The ephemeral nature of the expat community means that those who stay longer than three years – Qatari and non-Qatari – can be wary of the steady stream of inquiries by newcomers, and may be reluctant to make new friends.
 The best way to break into these communities is to get involved in meaningful activities, like volunteering and participating in charity work, and to give friendships time to develop.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Qatar.
 Please contact us if you'd like to contribute.